Skip to product information

 Battery Safety & Shipping

 ⚠️ Lithium-Ion / Li-Po Battery Safety.
 This product contains (or is) a rechargeable lithium-ion/lithium-polymer battery.
-Charge only with a compatible charger; don't leave it charging unattended or overnight, and unplug once fully charged.
+Charge only with a compatible charger and unplug once fully charged.
 Avoid charging or storing in direct sunlight or other high-heat environments.
 Stop using and stop charging immediately if the battery swells, bulges, gets unusually hot, hisses, smokes, or leaks.
 Do not puncture, crush, bend, short-circuit, or try to "deflate" a swollen cell, and never press a lifted screen or case back down — it can rupture the cell.
 If electrolyte contacts your eyes, flush with clean water for 15 minutes without rubbing and seek medical care; on skin, wash with water and soap.
 Battery service should be done by a trained technician.
 Recycle through an electronics or universal-waste recycler, not household trash.

 Worth Knowing